How to Live Without a Credit Score

 The main thing you want to do is save money.
 Always set aside a portion of your paycheck for your savings account.
 This is a good practice for basically everyone, but you'll need a decent savings if you want to live without credit.
 This isn't just to cover monthly bills or emergency expenses.
 You can use your savings to prove that you can cover a loan or a car payment.

 Typically, when you apply for a new apartment, you will be asked for your monthly or yearly income and maybe also your credit score.
 If you don't have credit, you won't have a credit score.
 This makes it hard for the landlord to determine if you are trustworthy to pay rent on time.
 If you've already rented an apartment, you can ask your previous landlord for payment history.
 You can show this to the new apartment complex to demonstrate that you're good for the rent.
 If that doesn't work, you might have to pay a bigger deposit.
 This could be as much as half or all of a month's rent.
-If you have a nicely sized savings, then you should be able to cover it with little issue.
+If you have nicely-sized savings, then you should be able to cover it with little issue.

 The same goes for getting a loan.
 If you've paid back previous loans on time, then show those records to the bank.
 This might help lower your interest rate.
 In combination, your savings will also help you pay down the loan much faster than the typical borrower.
 Additionally, taking out a small personal loan and paying it back quickly can help you build your credit without having to open a credit card.